 Here baseband signals comes from a audio/video or computer.
 Baseband signals are also called modulating signal as it modulates carrir signal.

 These two signls are combined in modulator.
-Modulator takes the instantenious amplitute of baseband signal and varies amplitute/frequency/phase of career signal.
+Modulator takes the instantenious amplitute of baseband signal and varies amplitute/frequency/phase of carrier signal.

 Resultant signal is a modulated signal.
 It goes to an RF-amplifier for signal power boosting and then feed to antenna or a co-axial cable.

 There are two types of modulation analog and digital.

 Analog modulation delas with the voice, video and regular waves of base band signals.